- US Webcasts Home

+Making data-based decisions is crucial for success in industry applications, and to do so, you need the right data acquisition system.
 Learn about concepts and terminology associated with data acquisition and the key components and considerations for taking measurements.

 Learn the basics of strain gage operations, how bridge-based measurements work, as well as possible sources of error in a strain measurement system and how to reduce or eliminate them.